leozhangcs/leozhangcs.github.io/index.md

 {::options parse_block_html="true" /}
 <details>
 <summary markdown="span">Older News</summary>

+[Sep-25] Our new work __FLAME: Flexible and Lightweight Biometric Authentication Scheme in Malicious Environments__ has been accepted to the 2025 _Annual Computer Security Applications Conference (ACSAC)_!
+Congrats to Fuyi!

+[Sep-25] I will serve as a __Area Chair__ for ICLR-26.
+Looking forward to your excellent submissions!

+[Aug-25] Our new work __TED++: Submanifold-Aware Backdoor Detection via Layerwise Tubular-Neighbourhood Screening__ has been accepted to the 2025 IEEE _International Conference on Data Mining (ICDM)_!
+Congrats to Nam!

+[Aug-25] Our new work __Pre-training CLIP against Data Poisoning with Optimal Transport-based Matching and Alignment__ has been accepted to the main Conference on _Empirical Methods in Natural Language Processing (EMNLP)_!
+Congrats to the team!

+[Aug-25] Our new work __Character-Level Perturbations Disrupt LLM Watermarks__ has been accepted by the 2026 _Network and Distributed System Security (NDSS)  Symposium_!
+Well done, Zhaoxi and Xiaomei!

+[Jul-25] I will serve as a __Senior PC__ for AAAI-26.
+Looking forward to your excellent submissions!

+[May-25] Happy to share that I was recognized as one of the [Notable Reviewers](https://iclr.cc/Conferences/2025/Reviewers) for ICLR 2025!

+[May-25] I have joined the [Secure Learning Task Force](https://sites.google.com/view/ieee-tf-secure-learning) of the IEEE CIS Neural Networks Technical Committee as Vice Chair.
+Excited to contribute to advancing trustworthy AI!

+[May-25] Our new work __BiMark: Unbiased Multilayer Watermarking for Large Language Models__ has been accepted by the 42nd _International Conference on Machine Learning (ICML)_!
+Well done, Xiaoyan!

+[Apr-25] Two new works, __MMGIA: Gradient Inversion Attack Against Multimodal Federated Learning via Intermodal Correlation__ and __Performance Guaranteed Poisoning Attacks in Federated Learning: A Sliding Mode Approach__, have been accepted by the 34th _International Joint Conference on Artificial Intelligence (IJCAI 2025)_!

+[Apr-25] Our new work __When Better Features Mean Greater Risks: The Performance-Privacy Trade-Off in Contrastive Learning__ has been directly accepted (14 out of 269) to Cycle 2 of the 20th _ACM ASIA Conference on Computer and Communications Security (ASIACCS 2025)_!
+Congrats, Ruining!

+[Apr-25] I will serve as an __Area Chair__ for _NeurIPS-25_.
+Looking forward to your excellent submissions!

+[Mar-25] I will serve as a __Program Committee member__ for _ACSAC-25_.
+Excited to review your outstanding work!

+[Mar-25] Two new works, __Secure Transfer Learning: Training Clean Model Against Backdoor in Pre-Trained Encoder and Downstream Dataset__ and __Not All Edges are Equally Robust: Evaluating the Robustness of Ranking-Based Federated Learning__, have been accepted by the _46th IEEE Symposium on Security and Privacy (Oakland)_!
+Congrats to Yechao, Zirui and the team!

+[Feb-25] Our new work __Test-Time Backdoor Detection for Object Detection Models__ has been accepted by the 2025 _IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)_!
+Well done, Hangtao!

+[Jan-25] Two new works, __Data-Free Model-Related Attacks: Unleashing the Potential of Generative AI__ and __Data Duplication: A Novel Multi-Purpose Attack Paradigm in Machine Unlearning__, have been accepted by the _34th Usenix Security Symposium_!
+Congrats to Dayong and the team!

+[Jan-25] Our new work __BadRobot: Manipulating Embodied LLMs in the Physical World__ has been accepted by the 2025 _International Conference on Learning Representations (ICLR)_!
+Congrats, Hangtao!

 [Dec-24] Three new works __NumbOD: A Spatial-Frequency Fusion Attack Against Object Detectors__, __Detecting and Corrupting Convolution-based Unlearnable Examples__ and __Improving Generalization of Universal Adversarial Perturbation via Dynamic Maximin Optimization__  have been accepted by _AAAI 2025_!
 Congrats, Ziqi, Xianlong, and Yechao!